Cat Dandruff: 5 Simple Solutions for Your Cat's Dry Skin

 To help you rid your cat of dry, flaky skin problems, we first need to look at what it is.
 So, what is feline dandruff?

-What we refer to as dandruff is simply patches of dry skin.
+What we often refer to as dandruff in cats is simply patches of dry skin.
 Dry skin tends to be itchy but will not produce the same extreme symptoms as Seborrhea if treated properly.
 Further problems can be caused by your kitty scratching, licking, or over-grooming the areas to try to soothe the itch and discomfort.

-Why Does My Kitty Have Dandruff?
+Why Does My Cat Have Dandruff?

 There is no one cause of dandruff in cats, so finding the root cause for your cat's flaky skin may require a little bit of trial and error.